pfsense/docs/source/releases/2-4-4-new-features-and-changes.rst

 * Changed the crash reporter so that users can download the reports locally rather than submitting to a server `#8764 <https://redmine.pfsense.org/issues/8764>`__
 * Fixed situation where the firewall would get stuck attempting to reinstall packages after restoring a configuration when there is no Internet connection `#7604 <https://redmine.pfsense.org/issues/7604>`__
 * Fixed an SNMP error on hardware with integrated switches `#8600 <https://redmine.pfsense.org/issues/8600>`__
+* Added more redacted XML tags to status.php `#8819 <https://redmine.pfsense.org/issues/8819>`__
+* Fixed an issue with ARM hardware not fully halting when shut down

 .. _VORACLE: https://media.defcon.org/DEF%20CON%2026/DEF%20CON%2026%20presentations/Nafeez/